Outputs and tools

 You open layers of interest within NMPi by clicking on ‘Access this map on NMPi’ in the ‘Links and Resources’ table at the bottom of the page.

 To select multiple layers within NMPi click on the ‘View Layers to Add/Remove’ button within the Layer Control box (first left hand box).
 Click on the + button to expand the layer grouping and click on the left hand boxes to select a layer (a green tick will appear).
 Note that all of the SRTMN layers can be found under Climate Change / Scotland River Temperature Monitoring Network (SRTMN).
-Further instructions on how to use NMPi can be found here.
+Further instructions on how to use NMPi are available.

 A ‘Web-based mapping service’ (WMS) allows you to load georeferenced images into your own GIS environment, via the internet.
 SRTMN layers have been made available as WMS layers so that different river temperature descriptors can be overlain with other spatial datasets and queried within the users own GIS.

-A list of the SRTMN layers available as WMS layers can be found here.
+WMS layers can be found for riparian woodland prioritisation scores, planting potential and maximum temperature and climate sensitivity.
 The ‘WMS’ icon on the left hand side of the ‘Download and links’ table, can be used to identify layers that are available as a WMS.

 To add the WMS into your own GIS you would do on of the following:

 For ArcGIS: Open to ‘Catalog Window’; expand ‘GIS Servers’ and double click ‘Add WMS Server’.
 Next copy and paste the WMS link for the layer of interest (found via the links above) into the ‘URL’ box.
 Click ‘Ok’.
 The WMS layers of interest can then be dragged into the ArcGIS table of contents.